 To complete an associate degree the program emphasis credit hours and the general education credit hours, which must be taken from the list approved by the General Education Committee, must total at least 64 credit hours.

 Description of Courses

 AGRI-123.
 Applied Rodeo.
 1 Hour.
 This is a comprehensive course in implementing the regulations, methods and techniques used in rodeo as a team sport.
-May be taken for credit four times.
 Prerequisite: Basic understanding of the skills involved.

 AGRI-157.
 Agricultural Technology, Engineering, and Systems.
 3 Hours.
 This course is an introduction to agricultural technology, engineering and agricultural systems.
 It will include application of physical and engineering problems in agriculture.
 Course may cover simple machines, natural resource management, machinery systems, equipment calibration, global positioning systems, geographical information systems, internal combustion engines, animal waste systems, electrical and erosion control.
 Prerequisite: College Algebra.

 AGRI-170.
 Agriculture in Our Society.
 2 Hours.
 This course is an orientation to curriculums and career opportunities in the Agriculture Industry.
 Emphasis will be on career planning as related to a chosen profession and agricultural community.
 The development of the agriculture industry will also be included as it pertains to career opportunities.

 AGRI-171.
 Principles of Agricultural Economics.
 4 Hours.
 This course is a study of economic principles as they relate to agriculture.
 Emphasis is on application of principles to the solution of farm, agribusiness and agricultural problems.
 Students will learn the basic micro and macroeconomic concepts needed for analysis and decision-making.
 The course includes three credit hours of lecture and one credit hour of lab.